Ryo-N7/Ryo-N7.github.io/_posts/2019-07-21-user2019-reflections.md

-As usual there were many talks that I didn’t get to go to as there are around 3\~5 tracks across different rooms featuring talks on a certain aspect of R such as Shiny, Modelling, Data handling, DevOps, Education, etc. It also goes without saying that the talks highlighted below are mainly based on **my** interests so they may not be all that interesting to you specifically.
-In the coming weeks I’ll also add video links to the presentations below when they become available from R Consortium’s Youtube channel.
+As usual there were many talks that I didn’t get to go to as there are around 3\~5 tracks across different rooms featuring talks on a certain aspect of R such as Shiny, Modelling, Data handling, DevOps, Education, etc. In the coming weeks I’ll also add video links to the presentations below when they become available from R Consortium’s Youtube channel.